inet-framework/inet/doc/src/users-guide/ch-transmission-medium.rst

 In INET, an analog model is an OMNeT++ simple module.
 Its main purpose is to compute the received signal from the transmitted signal.
 The analog model combines the effect of the antenna, path loss, and obstacle loss models.
-Transceivers must be configured transmit and receive signals according to the representation used by the analog model.
+Transceivers must be configured to transmit and receive signals according to the representation used by the analog model.

 The most commonly used analog model, which uses a scalar signal power